Why Drive A School Bus?

 These trips are arranged through contact with Transportation Services in Central Office.

 Palliser school staff requesting a bus and driver for a school field trip should submit this requisition form to Transportation Services.

 Palliser's fleet of buses is operated daily by Palliser employees who take pride in being part of the division team that supports student learning through the provision of safe transportation to and from school.

 However, some children are transported by drivers under service contracts.

-Each year, Palliser will enter agreements with parents/guardians/other contractors to provide daily transportation to children who receive program unit funding or who attend family oriented programming or who are school age but require other transportation accommodation than the school bus.
+Each year, Palliser will enter agreements with parents/guardians/other contractors to provide daily transportation to children who receive program unit funding or who are school age but require other transportation accommodation than the school bus.
 The drivers sign specific contracts and invoice Palliser for the transportation service they provide.